atzbencam/Resume/README.md

 ## Atzael Ben Campos

+Education --

+#### Masters of Science in Data Science at Drexel University - Anticipated Graduation - March 2020

+Drexel University has taught me a wealth of knowledge that I plan to use in a tactical manner for engagement of data.

+Relevant Courses:

 You can use the [editor on GitHub](https://github.com/atzbencam/Resume/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.